 Shroud of Nature

 Starting at 7th level, you and your allies can fade away behind natural shrouds.
-Whenever you cast a spell the results in you or an friendly creature becoming obscured (such as being within the radius of a fog cloud or behind earth moved by mold earth), the obscured creature can use their reaction to take the Hide Action with advantage.
+Whenever you cast a spell that results in you or a friendly creature becoming obscured (such as being within the radius of a fog cloud or behind earth moved by mold earth), the obscured creature can use their reaction to take the Hide action.

 Starting at 11th level, if you are not in the same spot you were at the end of your last turn or are obscured from your target, the first attack you make during your turn deals an additional 1d10 damage.

 Additionally, a creature that you grant an Attack with Battlefield Presence can take the Dash action instead of making the attack you granted.

 Ghosts of the Wild

 Starting at 15th level, while under the effect of pass without trace, you can expend a Leadership Die to take the Hide action at the end of your turn without expending an action.

 If you use Battlefield Presence to grant an attack to a creature, you can expend one Leadership Die to shroud by shadows or natural phenomena, granting them advantage on the first attack they make before the start of your next turn.
 If they are under the effect of pass without trace, you can do this without expending a Leadership Die.

 Warlord of the Wilds